Sacramento Medical Malpractice Lawyer

-- There may be "medical malpractice" by a delay or failure in diagnosing a disease; or
+- There may be "medical malpractice" by a delay or failure in diagnosing a disease.

-- A surgical or anesthesia-related mishap during an operative procedure could constitute "medical malpractice"; or
+- A surgical or anesthesia-related mishap during an operative procedure could constitute "medical malpractice."

-- Malpractice may involve the physician's failure to gain the informed consent of the patient for an operation or surgical procedure; or
+- Malpractice may involve the physician's failure to gain the informed consent of the patient for an operation or surgical procedure.

-- A physician who has made the correct diagnosis may thereafter commit malpractice by failing to properly treat the disease process;
+- A doctor who has made the right diagnosis may later commit malpractice by failing to adequately treat the disease process.

 - Misuse of Prescription Drugs or a Medical Device or Implant can also be medical malpractice.

 The attorney must determine as quickly and efficiently as possible whether there is a good, actionable case.
-This is so because medical malpractice cases are, by their very nature, complex, expensive to pursue, have a high risk of no recovery, and often involve a client's "personal" attachment.
+This is because medical malpractice cases are difficult and expensive to pursue.
+Not only do they have a great risk of no recovery, but they usually involve a client's personal details.

 During the initial client contact, the attorney will obtain a detailed medical history during which the attorney should get the names of all physicians and hospitals that have rendered medical treatment to the client.